 Which Print on Demand Site is Right for You?

 Making money online with print-on-demand is possible.
 You don’t have to invest in inventory, manage shipping, or worry about having the right size in stock.
 But to find success, you have to set clear goals, know how much you want to control your brand, and be ready to promote your product if you want to more than the occasional sale.
 Choose a niche and start creating your first designs.
 You really only need 3 to 5 designs to launch and start making money!

-Whatever you decide, next time you think of a witty t-shirt design, know that you can put it out into the world to make money for you – for free!
+Then, next time you think of a witty t-shirt design, know that you can put it out into the world to make money for you – for free!